hillbw/exify-office/README.md

 | `.pptx`            | `.ppte`           |
 | `.xlsx`            | `.xlse`           |

-Even for the trivial Hello World .docx file, the roundtrip conversion may decrease the filesize.
+Even for the trivial `hello.docx` file, the roundtrip conversion may decrease the filesize.
 Generally, this is because when EXIficient writes EXI out to XML, it will condense empty elements to singleton notations.
 Office appears to use the expanded open-tag/close-tag notation in all cases.

 ```xml
 <!-- Original .docx format -->